dailystory/docs/articles/changelog/2020/june.md

 * remove ip blocking from config for iisexpress support
 * refactor designer to include mobile toggle and hide properties
 * Dequeue messages for 24 hours
+* drag and drop notice for content pages
+* text can only be dropped in a column in designer

 ## June 18, 2020
 * bug with personalization variables in plaintext emails